Supporting Your Piano Pathway

 Deeper learning involves fully engaging with, living with, interpreting, internalising and memorising music.
 It means so much more than simply reading and playing through lots of music, ticking off dozens of new pieces each year, or jumping through exam assessment hoops.

 Professional players will have a large Active Repertoire of music ready to perform.
 And whether gigging jazzers or touring recitalists, they will understand the importance of balancing the new with the familiar.
-How odd that in music education we so rarely emulate the behaviours and practices of top musicians!
+Let’s emulate the behaviours and practices of top musicians!

 Active Repertoire

-And so through the Active Repertoire Challenge I have been encouraging players to develop an Active Repertoire of initially just three pieces they have deeply learnt and can truly play, with freedom, expression and confidence.
+And so through the Active Repertoire Project I have been encouraging players to develop list of initially just three pieces they have deeply learnt and can truly play, with freedom, expression and confidence.

-The Active Repertoire Challenge aims to encourage piano players from around the world to develop their own Active Repertoire of three pieces which can be played any time, any place:
+The Active Repertoire Project aims to encourage piano players from around the world to develop their own Active Repertoire of three or more pieces which can be played any time, any place, without notice or embarrassment, even from memory.

 The project is a free, non-commercial resource available to pianists and teachers internationally.
-It is equally suitable for enthusiastic players enjoying the piano alone, or students learning with a teacher.
-And it can be used alongside any other programme of study or as a positive alternative in its own right.
+It is equally suitable for players enjoying the piano alone and those learning with a teacher.
+And it can be incorporated alongside any other method, syllabus, or programme of study.

 Start Easy and Develop Gradually!